AndreaAlberti07/AndreaAlberti07/README.md

-# Hi there, I am Andrea Alberti 👋
+# Hi there, I am Andrea 👋

-Hello there! 👋 I'm Andrea Alberti, an enthusiastic individual with a foundation in Management Engineering.
+Hello there! 👋 I'm Andrea, an enthusiastic individual with a foundation in Management Engineering.
 Always captivated by the dynamic realm of technology and artificial intelligence, I am currently attending a Master's Degree in Computer Engineering with a focus on Data Science.
 To know me better visit my personal website [at this link](https://andreaalberti07.github.io).

 ## About Me

 - 🎓 Bachelor's Degree: Management Engineering, University of Brescia (110/100 Cum Laude)
-- 🎓 Master's Degree: Computer Engineering - Data Science, University of Pavia (In Progress...)
+- 🎓 Master's Degree: Computer Engineering - Data Science, University of Pavia (110/110 Cum Laude)
-- 📅 Age: 23 years old
+- 📅 Age: 24 years old
 - 🌍 Languages: Italian (native), English (upper advanced), French (upper elementary)

 ## Interests